goetas/twital/doc/templates.rst

 .. note::

-    To learn more about Twig filters  you can read the `Twig official documentation <http://twig.sensiolabs.org/doc/templates.html#functions>`__
+    To learn more about Twig filters, you can read the `Twig official documentation <http://twig.sensiolabs.org/doc/templates.html#functions>`__

 Control Structure
 -----------------
 Almost all Twig control structures have a Twital equivalent node or attribute.

-For example, to display a list of users provided in a variable called ``users``, use the :doc:`for<tags/for>` attribute:
+For example, to display a list of users, provided in a variable called ``users``, use the :doc:`for<tags/for>` attribute:

 .. code-block:: xml+jinja